Disclosure: We are reader supported, and earn affiliate commissions when you buy through us.

 Purchasing a pair of CrossFit shoes will save you money in the long run as you no longer have to be lugging different shoes for different activities.
 You are also guaranteed to have shoes that will support you through the day-to-day grueling workouts in the box.

-Things to consider in your future CrossFit trainers
+Things to consider in CrossFit shoes for men and women

 Comfort ranks high on the must-haves for CrossFit shoes as it affects athletic performance and even the probability of injuries.
 Discomfort should be caused by the challenging nature of your training regimen and not by your footwear.